DaxServer/validation-schema-codegen/ARCHITECTURE.md

 ## Core Component

 The main logic for code generation resides in the <mcfile name="ts-morph-codegen.ts" path="src/ts-morph-codegen.ts"></mcfile> file.
-Its primary function, `generateCode`, takes a `SourceFile` object (representing a TypeScript file) as input and returns a string containing the generated TypeBox code.
+Its primary function, `generateCode`, takes a `GenerateCodeOptions` object as input and returns a string containing the generated TypeBox code.
+The input can be either a file path or source code string, with support for relative imports when using existing project contexts.

 ### Function Flow

+1.  **Input Processing**: The <mcfile name="input-handler.ts" path="src/input-handler.ts"></mcfile> module processes the input options to create a `SourceFile` object.
+This supports both file paths and source code strings, with proper validation for relative imports and path resolution.

-1.  **Initialization**: A new in-memory `SourceFile` (`temp.ts`) is created to build the generated code.
-Essential imports for TypeBox (`Type`, `Static`) are added.
+2.  **Initialization**: A new in-memory `SourceFile` (`output.ts`) is created to build the generated code.
+Essential imports for TypeBox (`Type`, `Static`) are added as separate import declarations for better compatibility.

-2.  **Parser Instantiation**: Instances of `ImportParser`, `EnumParser`, `TypeAliasParser`, and `FunctionDeclarationParser` are created, each responsible for handling specific types of declarations.
+3.  **Parser Instantiation**: Instances of `ImportParser`, `EnumParser`, `TypeAliasParser`, and `FunctionDeclarationParser` are created, each responsible for handling specific types of declarations.

-3.  **Import Processing**: The `ImportParser` is instantiated and processes all import declarations in the input `sourceFile` to resolve imported types from external files.
+4.  **Import Processing**: The `ImportParser` is instantiated and processes all import declarations in the input `sourceFile` to resolve imported types from external files.
 This includes locating corresponding source files for relative module specifiers and processing type aliases from imported files.

-4.  **Enum Processing**: The `EnumParser` is instantiated and iterates through all `enum` declarations in the input `sourceFile`.
+5.  **Enum Processing**: The `EnumParser` is instantiated and iterates through all `enum` declarations in the input `sourceFile`.
 For each enum, its original declaration is copied, a TypeBox `Type.Enum` schema is generated, and a corresponding static type alias is added.

-5.  **Type Alias Processing**: The `TypeAliasParser` is instantiated and iterates through all `type alias` declarations in the input `sourceFile`.
+6.  **Type Alias Processing**: The `TypeAliasParser` is instantiated and iterates through all `type alias` declarations in the input `sourceFile`.
 For each type alias, its underlying type node is converted into a TypeBox-compatible type representation, a TypeBox schema is generated, and a corresponding static type alias is added.

-6.  **Interface Processing**: The `InterfaceParser` is instantiated and iterates through all `interface` declarations in the input `sourceFile`.
+7.  **Interface Processing**: The `InterfaceParser` is instantiated and iterates through all `interface` declarations in the input `sourceFile`.
 For each interface, its properties and methods are converted into TypeBox object schemas with corresponding static type aliases.

-7.  **Function Declaration Processing**: The `FunctionDeclarationParser` is instantiated and iterates through all function declarations in the input `sourceFile`.
+8.  **Function Declaration Processing**: The `FunctionDeclarationParser` is instantiated and iterates through all function declarations in the input `sourceFile`.
 For each function, its parameters, optional parameters, and return type are converted into TypeBox function schemas with corresponding static type aliases.

-8.  **Output**: Finally, the full text content of the newly generated `temp.ts` source file (which now contains all the TypeBox schemas and static types) is returned as a string.
+9.  **Output**: Finally, the full text content of the newly generated `output.ts` source file (which now contains all the TypeBox schemas and static types) is returned as a string.

 ### Import Resolution and Dependency Management